-has\version Takes exactly one package dependency specification as an argument.
+has_version Takes exactly one package dependency specification as an argument.
 Returns true if a package matching the specification is installed, and false otherwise.

-best\version Takes exactly one package dependency specification as an argument.
-If a matching package is installed, prints the category, package name and version of the highest matching version; otherwise, prints an empty string.
+best_version Takes exactly one package dependency specification as an argument.
+If a matching package is installed, prints category/package-version of the highest matching version; otherwise, prints an empty string.
 The exit code is unspecified.